-The 5 best Bakeries
+The 5 best bakeries in Tokyo

 Their baguette, made with proper French flour, is considered unrivalled in Japan.
 They have a dining room above the bakery which opens at 9 am.
 As Viron is located near Tokyu Department’s flagship store, it is the perfect place for breakfast before you go shopping or to the cinema or a museum.